Meet The Team

 Around work he likes surgery, bossy dogs, pocket pets and “a little bit of everything”.
 Outside of work his interests include soccer, fishing, golfing, hiking and “a little bit of everything”.
 Cammy and Michael were married in March of 2013 at the Adelaide Zoo.
 They try to spend most Sunday evenings in Hahndorf with their family where George (mother in law) is known to cook up a feast - if you're lucky you might even find some of her famous cookies at the clinic!
 She also decorated the clinic with eye catching artwork while Mick (father in law) is the book-keeper and handyman of the clinic.
 Both their families support has been tremendous through the creation of Nairne Vet, something that will never be forgotten.

 In 2017 the Woodworth family grew again with the addition of the first furless child, Lincoln.
-His hobbies include raiding the Reese's and lollipops or reorganising the (fresh) cat litter.
+His hobbies include raiding the lollipops and reorganising the (fresh) cat litter.
 2019 saw the addition of a second furless child, Rory.
-He's quickly adapted to the fast pace the clinic has set for the family and can't wait to find where the lollipops are hidden.
+He's quickly adapted to the fast pace the clinic has set for the family and now also joins Lincoln in re-organising the clinic.
+In 2021 they welcomed baby Jude, it didn't long until he had everyone at the clinic wrapped around his little finger.

 Cale was born and grew up in Adelaide.
 He always loved the ocean and animals and completed a degree in Aquaculture at Flinders University prior to moving to Melbourne to pursue his veterinary dream.
 He finished his Bachelor of Veterinary Science in 2011 with Honours and after taking a few months off to travel through South America settled into a job in a busy small animal hospital in the eastern suburbs of Adelaide.